fullmetalbrackets/blog/src/pages/blog/guide-to-zsh-ohmyzsh-plugins-and-theme.md

 ---
 layout: "../../layouts/BlogPost.astro"
-title: "Quick guide to set up Zsh and Oh My Zsh with essential plugins and a theme"
+title: "Quick guide to set up Zsh and Oh-My-Zsh with essential plugins and a theme"
 description: "I've been getting more and more comfortable working on the command line in Linux, and looked into ways to pretty it up and make it more user friendly.
-Enter Zsh, an alternative to Bash shell, and the Oh My Zsh framework used to customize the terminal experience to your heart's content.
+Enter Zsh, an alternative to Bash shell, and the Oh-My-Zsh framework used to customize the terminal experience to your heart's content.
 Here's my basic set up."
 pubDate: "December 04, 2021"
 tags:
   - Zsh